brysonjones/multitask_dit_policy/README.md

 I have built this implementation around the LeRobotDataset format from the [LeRobot](https://github.com/huggingface/lerobot/tree/main/src/lerobot) project.

+To see details on this format see [LeRobotDataset](https://huggingface.co/docs/lerobot/en/lerobot-dataset-v3)

-To train this model, you will need a dataset in this format available locally.
+To train, you will need a dataset in this format available locally.

 If you don't have a LeRobotDataset yet, you can use a toy dataset provided by HuggingFace:
 ```